ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

 ## Define the Covid dataset to be processed

-For the sake of keeping the tutorial simple, we will be using an in-memory table to store Covid dataset.
-Each record of type `CovidEntry` in the table, represents the Covid data related to a particular country.
-The `iso_code` is used to uniquely identify a country and other fields are self-explanatory
+For the sake of keeping the tutorial simple, we will be using an in-memory table to store the Covid dataset.
+Each record of type `CovidEntry` in the table represents the Covid data related to a particular country.
+The `iso_code` is used to uniquely identify a country and other fields are self-explanatory.
 ```ballerina
 public type CovidEntry record {|
     readonly string iso_code;